 To explain this simply, banks pay money on cash called interest.
 Betterment lends your money to banks in FDIC insured savings accounts.
 Those banks pay Betterment a fee.
 Betterment gives you most of that fee or interest, but keeps some as profit.

-They make a good portion of their revenue from the fees they charge on their accounts which are 0.25% for Digital and 0.40% for Premium.
-With $16 billion in total managed assets, you can see how much they make just off this alone.
+Betterment has a growing business and they have several options for drawing upon users and banks to back their moves.
+They make a high percentage of their revenue from the fees they charge for robo advising which are 0.25% for Digital and 0.40% for Premium.
+With $22 billion in total managed assets, this number grows exponentially over time.